cloudmesh-community/fa18-523-88/project-report/report.md

 ### Python

-Python is the high-level programming language that was used to develop this project.
+Python 3 is the high-level programming language that was used to develop this project.

 ### Numpy

-NumPy is the fundamental package for scientific computing with Python[#hid-sp18-414-www-NumPy].
+NumPy is the fundamental package for scientific computing with Python [@fa18-523-88-www-NumPy].

 Code Example: